activefx/alpha/README.md

 None of the tests are configured to run when you load Guard, but you can run all of the tests by hitting enter from the Guard command prompt.
 You can also run only the RSpec specs or Jasmine specs with the commands "specs" or "js".
 A list of all Guard commands is available by entering "help guard".

 You may receive an error notice "Timeout waiting for the Jasmine test runner.", but you should still be able to run the javascript specs anyway.
-If not, increase the timeout option in the guard jasmine configuration.
+If not, increase the timeout option in the guard jasmine configuration within the Guardfile.

 Because the full Guard configuration could take up to a few minutes to load, the guardfile is seperated into groups.
 This allows you to use Guard to load only the development tools you are using at the time.
 For example: